MichielMAnalytics/reddit_analysis/README.md

 - Fetches posts from r/recruitinghell with configurable lookback period
 - Extracts all comments from posts
 - Analyzes content using OpenAI GPT to identify recruitment problems
-- Generates comprehensive reports in JSON and Markdown formats
+- Generates comprehensive reports in JSON format
 - Progress tracking and batch processing for large datasets

 ## Setup